Skip to Main Content

 3. Visit the Waterfalls of Yosemite

 Whether roaring, plunging, or even trickling, the falls around Yosemite are some of the most delightful features in the park.
 Come in the spring when the snow melt supercharges the falls and you’ll see just how beautiful and thrilling water, rock and light can be.
 If you want to be a passive observer, you can admire the falls from a distance in Yosemite Valley, or lace up your boots for a hike to get up close.
-One of our favorite hikes is to Vernal Falls, where rainbow-infused mist is guaranteed to stop you in your tracks.
+One of our favorite hikes is to Vernal Falls, where the rainbow-infused mist is guaranteed to stop you in your tracks.

 Yosemite National Park